 The least costly Impreza, the 2.0i, comes with a 6.5-inch central screen and cloth seat trim.

 Paying more for a 2.0i-L brings you a lot of extra kit, perhaps most importantly Subaru’s EyeSight active safety suite.
-EyeSight includes Adaptive cruise control (which can accelerate and brake to match the speed of a car in front), auto emergency braking that works at city and highway speeds, and a lane departure warning.
+EyeSight includes adaptive cruise control (which can accelerate and brake to match the speed of a car in front), auto emergency braking that works at city and highway speeds, and a lane departure warning.
+Lane keeping assist (which recognises lines on both sides of the lane and helps steer the car between them) was added in September 2017.
 (For more on these systems and other Impreza safety features, please open the Safety section below.)

 The 2.0i-L also has an 8.0-inch touchscreen, and two displays on the instrument panel, controllable from the steering wheel, that can show your EyeSight settings and other helpful stuff.
 There is nicer cloth seat trim, and leather on the steering wheel and gear lever.
 Dual-zone climate-control allows individual temperature adjustment for the driver and front passenger.
 And the exterior mirrors can be power-folded, to keep them out of harm’s way when you’re parked.

 Spending more again for an Impreza 2.0-i Premium gets you a powered sunroof and satellite navigation – the latter including the ability to have turn-by-turn instructions shown on the intstrument-panel display rather than just on the central screen.